MrPicklePinosaur/trainos/docs/K2.typ

  - `RPSMove` is a struct that stores the move that the player wants to make.
  - `Signup` and `Quit` return a negative integer if there is an error, otherwise they return 0.
  - If one player quits from a game, the other player can still send in moves using Play(), but they will receive a result indicating that the opponent has quit.
- - Games can be played by multiple pairs of clients at once.
+ - Multiple games between different pairs of clients can be played at the same time.
- - After quitting, clients can sign up again, which may match them with a different opponent.
+ - After quitting, clients can sign up again to play another match.
+They may match up with a different opponent.

 = Kernel Implementation